-Is time to send your changes to the original repository.
+It is time to send your changes to the original repository.
 For that purpose we need to do a Merge Request on Gitlab.
 There is a button on the left sidebar of Gitlab for this, the process is well explained in the Gitlab Docs: How to create a merge request

-Basically when you create a merge you need to select the source branch, the feature/my-feature in your fork, and a destination branch, a new one or existing in the original repository.
+Basically when you create a merge request you need to select the source branch, the feature/my-feature in your fork, and a destination branch, a new one or existing in the original repository.

 We love Open Source.
 We use it everyday for our daily work and we want to do our best to give back to the community what it has given us.
 We really appreciate your participation.
 At rhomb.IoT you will find a team of people who are much more than good professionals, they are good people.

 Don't be afraid to ask for the help you need.